 Commentary.
 The design of parking lots will have a large impact on traffic congestion in the Town.
 This problem will be especially acute along Airline Highway.
 To the extent possible, developers should reduce the number of access points to parking lots and should look for common parking solutions.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Landscaping for Off-Street Parking